morganmueller/Internet-Geographies/README.md

 #### Wednesday, May 4th
 In Class Work Session

+__ASSIGNED__
+* **SMALL ASSIGNMENT**
+    * Using one of the tools we covered in class, create two different combinations of Landsat 8 image bands of coordinates of your choosing.
+This could be your hometown, Bolivian Lithium pools, fire damaged forests in the Pacific Northwest, or any other place you'd like!
+The combination of bands you choose should give some level of insight to the location chosen (vegetation, fire damage, heat, etc).
+Document the output and bring it to class next Monday.
 ## Section - Waste & Disposal

 ### Week 16 - What Does Waste Tell Us?